-With proper cage the lifespan is about 60 years.
+With proper care the lifespan is about 60 years.

 Overall dark red plumage.
 The cheeks are bare white skin with rows of tiny red feathers.
 Back, gump and tail coverts are blue.
 The tail is dark red with blue tips.
 Dark blue primaries, middle wing coverts are green.
 The bill is large and powerful with a horn colored upper mandible with black on the sides; the lower mandible is grey/black.
 The eyes are yellow.

 The female have similar colours but in general have a slightly smaller head.

 Juveniles have similar colours as the adults but shorter tail; the lower mandible is grey with white at base; grey eyes.

 Size: 90-95 cm

 Some may confuse the Red-and-green Macaw with the Scarlet Macaw as they are both red in general; however the Red-and-green Macaw is larger, has a darker red colour, green middle wing coverts and red stripes in the bare white facial skin - the Scarlet Macaw has yellow middle wing coverts and lacks the red stripes in the bare facial skin.

 Its natural habitat covers a large range from eastern Panama south-east of the Andes, to Bolivia, Brazil and Paraguay.
 It is widespread throughout much of the Amazon basin and locally distributed in Panama, Venezuela and Bolivia.